Torsion-Audio/Scyclone-AI/README.md

 ## Installation

-Scyclone uses RAVE as its timbre tranfer algorithm. to install RAVE, create a new virtual environment, activate it and run:
+Scyclone uses RAVE as its timbre tranfer algorithm.
+To install RAVE, create a new virtual environment, activate it and run:

 ```bash
 pip install acids-rave